Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Microsoft Word allows you to press <Ctrl+Backspace> to delete the previous word, even if there's a space after the word.
 In WordPerfect, this key combination works only if there is no space.

-Here is a way to delete the previous word or delete the next word in WordPerfect [with a WordPerfect keyboard] -- even if there are spaces adjacent to the word -- with a key combination:
+Here is a way to delete the previous word or delete the next word in WordPerfect [using a <WordPerfect> keyboard] — even if there are spaces adjacent to the word — with a shortcut key combination:

 • Click on Tools, Settings, Customize.
 Select the keyboard to edit under the Keyboards tab, then click the Edit button.
 The Keyboard Shortcuts dialog appears.